hackclub/hackclub/workshops/particle_physics/README.md

 ```

 Here we see the first physics formula.
 This calculates how much acceleration the object should have based on the force applied.
 We use [Newton's second law of motion](https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion#Constant_Mass)—`F=ma` or `Force = mass * acceleration`— to calculate this acceleration.

+Next, let's add the code for applying real-world physics to a particle.

 ```javascript
 ...